npm/npm/doc/json.md

 event, and the value is the command to run at that point.

 See `npm help scripts` to find out more about writing package scripts.

+## config

+A "config" hash can be used to set configuration parameters used in package scripts that persist across upgrades.
+For instance, if a package had the following:

+    { "name" : "foo"
+    , "config" : { "port" : "8080" } }

+and then had a "start" command that then referenced the `npm_package_config_port` environment variable, then the user could override that by doing `npm config set foo:port 8001`.

+See `npm help config` and `npm help scripts` for more on package configs.

 ## dependencies